sindresorhus/filenamify/readme.md

 Truncate the filename to the given length.

-Only filename is truncated, preserving the extension.
-If the extension itself is longer than `maxLength`, you'll get a string that is longer than requested, so you need to check for that.
+Only the base of the filename is truncated, preserving the extension.
+If the extension itself is longer than `maxLength`, you will get a string that is longer than `maxLength`, so you need to check for that if you allow arbitrary extensions.

 Systems generally allow up to 255 characters, but we default to 100 for usability reasons.